Events and Offers

 Safeguarding Client Information

 We use a variety of security measures such as restricting employee access to files and data centers, using fireproof and locked file cabinets, and employing a variety of electronic security measures, such as passwords, personal identification numbers and data encryption techniques.
+We also have agreements in place with the third party service providers for the same purpose.

 Openness and Your Refusal or Withdrawal of Consent

 At your request, we will make available additional information concerning the policies and practices relating to the management of your information.
+Our Privacy Statement is available on the website and also in our branches as a printed brochure.

 We will also explain your options of refusing or withdrawing consent to the collection, use or release of your information, and we will record and respect your choices.